Why You Should Swing Kettlebell

 There are 5 top reasons you should swing kettlebell:

-Reason Nr.1 - Improve your posture: the lifestyle of today with too much sitting, hunching on computer and driving; all those lead to tight hips, rounded shoulders and back.
+Reason Nr.1 - Improve your posture: the lifestyle of today with too much sitting, hunching on computer and driving; all those lead to tight hips, rounded shoulders and sore back.
 When done properly, the kettlebell swing is the most effective way to work your whole body, correct it as well as strengthening your core and posterior chains – hamstrings, back, glutes, shoulders.
 The swing is an explosive movement and requires the contraction of all the muscles of your body to work and literally reverses all of the common poor postural patterns of today.

 Reason Nr 2 - Force you to breathe: every single person that I work with, does not breathe.
-Or breathe properly.
+Or breathe improperly.
 Breathing is life and without it, you're dead.
 When exercising, you need to breathe even more and correctly to be able to perform.
 In the hardstyle kettlebell, you use what we call the power breathing that requires you to inhale through the nose and expand your stomach, then breathe out through your mouth with a sharp hiss – like a cat hissing – by contracting your core.

 Reason Nr 3 - Build strong powerful glutes: I wrote a while back a post about the importance of strong glutes HERE.
 By sitting too much, you’re turning off your glutes and those babies just aren’t working any longer.
 Swinging kettlebell emphasizes a hip hinge and requires you to engage and contract your glutes when you “pop” those hips forward.
 By activating your glutes, you’re stabilizing and putting your pelvis in a neutral position which can help reduce lower back pain as well as enhancing athleticism and gives you that nice strong looking booty.